-Groundwater banking is a water management mechanism that helps farmers save excess water that can cause flooding during monsoon season, to allow evaporation or to be stored and used during the drought season (depending on the type of groundwater bank).
+Groundwater banking is a water management mechanism that helps farmers save excess water that can cause flooding during monsoon season.
+During the drought season, groundwater banks can allow the stored water to evaporate and provide moisture for the soil.
+Stored water can also be used for agricultural purposes (depending on the type of groundwater bank).

 OPEN-SYSTEM GROUNDWATER BANKS

-Open system groundwater banks work on the principle of storing water underground through digging a three big pond deep into the aquifer level in order for water to be absorbed into the groundwater level directly (a process that usually takes a while to occur).
+Open system groundwater banks work on the principle of storing water underground through digging three large ponds deep into the aquifer level, which can allow for water to be absorbed into the groundwater level directly (a process that usually takes a while to occur).

 CLOSED-SYSTEM GROUNDWATER BANKS

-Such systems would help when excess rainfall during monsoon seasons cause problems of flooding and accumulated waste water, which does not only impact the farmer's crops but also their health.
+Such groundwater banks would help farmers when the excess rainfall during the monsoon season cause problems related to flooding and accumulated wastewater, which does not only impact the farmer's crops but also their health.
 Even though the “stored” or absorbed water cannot be pumped up directly, a closed system groundwater bank can add moisture to the soil.
-This will allow more soil moisture during drought seasons, as well as higher water levels in ponds near the groundwater banks.
+This will allow more soil moisture during the drought season, as well as higher water levels in ponds near the groundwater banks.